wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-event.md

             code build-your-first-agent-with-azure-ai-agent-service-workshop\.vscode\csharp-workspace.code-workspace
             ```

-        !!! warning "When the project opens in VS Code, two notifications appear in the bottom right corner.
-Click ✖ to close both notifications."
+        !!! note "When the project opens in VS Code, a notification will appear in the bottom right corner to install the C# extension.
+Click **Install** to install the C# extension, as this will provide the necessary features for C# development."

     === "Visual Studio 2022"